jaimejim/jaimejim.github.io/_posts/2018-02-19-research-tips.markdown

 152:support the CoAP protocol.
 153-B. Decentralised security

-s3-2.txt
-239-can be used to instantiate a TD for a particular IoT protocol 240:binding, such as OCF, HTTP(S), COAP etc.
-241-A WoT Servient can also host a WoT Runtime and a --
-310-the Web of Things concept [13], the current WoT draft 311:supports other choices as well, such as CoAP and MQTT.
-312-However, use of HTTP conveniently allows Things acting as --
-465-transport security, object security, or both.
-466:If multiple transport protocols are used, such as a combination of HTTP/TLS and CoAP/DTLS, bridging those protocols 467-may create another compromise possibility.
-A mechanism
+...
 ```

-This way I can immediately spot the papers that talk about something I might be working on too, without browsing hundreds of them.
+Now I can immediately spot papers that talk about something I am interested in; without browsing hundreds of them.
 I can even adjust the search to show me only the abstract of those papers, conclusions, etc.

 For example if I wanted I could read every abstract pretty quickly by doing the following command: